 Civil Air Patrol

-CIVIL AIR PATROL ASSESSMENT PROGRAM
+CIVIL AIR PATROL ASSESSMENT PROGRAM - September 8, 2020

-Subordinate Unit Inspections (SUIs) are conducted by region, wing or group headquarters on units subordinate to their headquarters.
+SUIs are conducted by region or wing qualified inspectors on units subordinate to their wing.
 A wing may conduct an SUI on a group, squadron or flight within the wing.